boyofgreen/Web-App-ToolKit/README.md

 1. addressed breaking changes
 1. addressed conflicting styles with base.css
+1. replacing old custom navdrawer with WinJS's SplitView control in Windows Phone

 ### WATShare.js changes

 1. always adding share button to the appbar
-1. workaround to WinRT error "The parameter is incorrect" when retrieving appId
+1. workaround to WinRT error "The parameter is incorrect" when retrieving appId (using CurrentAppSimulator instead of CurrentApp)

 ### WATSettings.js changes